Your Story Matters!

 Memoir Writing Instructor Answers Your Questions

-Our stories are a priceless legacy!
+Wishing you the best in your writing journey.
+Your stories are a priceless legacy!

 Mary Anne Benedetto is the owner of A Writer’s Presence, LLC, a writer, speaker, blogger, Certified Lifewriting Instructor, and an affiliate teacher with the The Memoir Network.
 Author of 7 Easy Steps to Memoir Writing: Build a Priceless Legacy One Story at a Time!, she offers beneficial tips, hints and critical steps in memoir writing in order to remove the “overwhelmed” factor in memoir projects.